-Add your short snake stories here (couple paragraphs max – edit it down to make it short and sweet, but interesting!).
+Add your short snake stories here (a couple paragraphs max – edit it down to make it short and sweet, but interesting!).
 Send your snake story(ies) to:

 READER SNAKE STORIES!

-Last September (2015) my wife & I took our nine year old nephew with us on holiday to Our favourite holiday destination Thailand.
+Last September (2015) my wife & I took our nine-year-old nephew with us on holiday to Our favorite holiday destination Thailand.
 We normally stay in Ao Nang, Krabi but decided that as we had our nephew with us we’d stay at a large resort in Karon, Phuket as there were water slides to keep the little fella amused.

 We had a wonderful fortnight and apart from a couple of nights of heavy rain were blessed with great weather for the rainy season.

-After a google search I’m pretty sure it was a Monacled Cobra.
+After a Google search, I’m pretty sure it was a Monocled Cobra.
 I told the concierge the story who didn’t seem in the least bit bothered.
 The experience hasn’t put me off Thailand or snakes, I would love to see a King Cobra in the wild just not falling on top of me when I’m hanging out the washing.

 Love the site.